 Both Professor X and Magneto want to build a better world for mutants.
 However, one wants to do so through peace, while the other wants a violent uprising.
 Whatever a supervillain’s motivation is, it needs to bring them into direct conflict with a superhero.

-Best Superhero Movies
+Best Superhero Movies of All Time

 The abundance of superhero movies on the market can be overwhelming at times.
 There is only so much time in a day and prioritization is key to maximizing entertainment.
 That is why we have assembled a list of the greatest superhero movies ever made.